We believe articulating a clear pathway and potential options to best fit needs, especially for parents and younger athletes, will:

 Our athletes accept and enjoy the company of others and we recognise that as athletes transition through their teenage years they will normally seek companionship with peers and groups who may be faced with similar challenges e.g. exam pressures and other external factors or perhaps seek a different environment for training.
 They may also be looking to older athletes for reassurance and support to help their transition in continuing their interest in athletics.
 We encourage contact with our young senior athletes, who have been through what they are undergoing and have been through teenage transition and, yet, have stayed in the sport to go on to compete and enjoy senior athletes.

 What do we expect of our athletes?

 Athletics appears to be an individual sport but is highly interdependent on individuals to be part of teams, for athletes to interact and socialise within a team element, helping the development and respectful interaction with all.
-Through our coaches and team managers, we make athletes aware of the range of competitive options and encourage our athletes to contest the major championships for the Club where we have enjoyed very significant success over the last decade, at National, regional and county level across all the age groups.
+Through our coaches and team managers we make athletes aware of the range of competitive options and encourage our athletes to contest the major championships for the Club.
+We have enjoyed very significant success over the last decade at National, regional and county level across all the age groups.